rocket-pool/RPIPs/RPIPs/RPIP-4.md

 ### RPL Stake and Weight

-RPL votes are weighted based on age of the node so as to prevent short-term nodes from being created and destroyed for the purposes of vote-buying, which would add unnecessary instability to the protocol.

-RPL is required to be staked for voting so as to prevent vote-buying by participants unaffiliated with the protocol's operations.
+RPL is required to be effectively staked for voting to prevent vote-buying by participants unaffiliated with the protocol's operations.

 The algorithm used for calculating power uses a square root and a `0.5` factor for flattening the power contributed by any single node.
 This helps prevent large node operators from obtaining dominance over the voting process.